ruuda/blog/posts/the-yaml-document-from-hell.md

 ---

 For a data format, yaml is extremely complicated.
-It aims to be a more human-friendly alternative to json, but in striving for that it introduces so much complexity, that I would argue it achieves the opposite result.
+It aims to be a human-friendly format, but in striving for that it introduces so much complexity, that I would argue it achieves the opposite result.
 Yaml is full of footguns and its friendliness is deceptive.